Algebraic structures in group-theoretical fusion categories: Morita equivalence of algebras in a category of bimodules

 For instance, the following diagram commutes due to the unit constraint on $Y$ (as a left $A$-module in $\C$) and by definition of $l_Y^A$:

 In a similar manner, the functor $\widehat{U}$ has a monoidal structure.

 Next, we apply Theorem~\ref{thm:Moritapres} to get that each of $\Phi$, $\widehat{\Phi}$, $U$, $\widehat{U}$ are Morita preserving.
 Indeed, it is clear from Theorem~\ref{thm:Phi} that the natural transformations $\Phi_{*,*}$ and $\widehat{\Phi}_{*,*}$ are epimorphisms.
 Moreover, $\Phi$ and $\widehat{\Phi}$ are left adjoints (to $U$ and $\widehat{U}$, respectively), so they preserve epimorphisms.
 On the other hand, we see that the natural transformations $U_{*,*}$ and $\widehat{U}_{*,*}$ are epimorphisms from \eqref{eq:Umonoidal}.
-Lastly, $U$ and $\widehat{U}$ preserve epimorphisms as they are faithful functors. \end{proof}
+Lastly, $U$ and $\widehat{U}$ preserve epimorphisms as they are also left adjoints (see Remark~\ref{rem:Phi}(c)). \end{proof}

 Now we establish the main result of the section.
 But first we need a preliminary result on the algebra $U\;\widehat{U}\;\widehat{\Phi}\;\Phi(B)$ in $\C$ (resulting from the corollary above).

 \begin{lemma} For $A$ a special Frobenius algebra in $\C$ and $B \in {\sf Alg}(\C)$, we get the following statements. \begin{enumerate} \item $D:=U\;\widehat{U}\;\widehat{\Phi}\;\Phi(B) \in {\sf Alg}(\C).$ Here, $D = \left(E \otimes_A ((A \otimes B) \otimes A)\right) \otimes_A E$ as an object in $\C$.